 EVP Tech, Medical Specialist (EMT)

-Sara does not believe anything without documented evidence to back it up.
-And even then, you will find her firmly posted on the fence.
-Having suffered from insomnia and sleep paralysis for more than half her life, Sara is no stranger to the effects that medical conditions can have an effect on a person's perception of events taking place.
-Sara is a trained EMT with a background in psychology.
-It's this education that provided her with a working knowledge of many illnesses, psychological conditions, and environmental hazards that can affect a persons perception or might simulate a paranormal experience.
-Sara uses this training to help debunk and rule out certain things during the course of an investigation that may have been misinterpreted by people who feel that they have had an experience.
-As a mother, Sara wants people and families to feel safe in their own homes and to understand what it is that is happening around them in their personal space.
-While not everything can be explained, Sara will certainly present plausible and reasonable possibilities to be considered.
+Eli does not believe anything without documented evidence to back it up.
+And even then, you will find him firmly posted on the fence.
+Having suffered from insomnia and sleep paralysis for more than half of his life, Eli is no stranger to the effects that medical conditions can have on a person's perception of their surroundings.
+Eli is a trained EMT with a background in psychology.
+It's this education that provided him with a working knowledge of many illnesses, psychological conditions, and environmental hazards that can affect perception or might simulate a paranormal experience.
+Eli uses this training to help debunk and rule out certain things during the course of an investigation that may have been misinterpreted by people who feel that they have had an experience.
+As a parent, Eli wants people and families to feel safe in their own homes and to understand what it is that is happening around them in their personal space.
+While not everything can be explained, Eli will certainly present plausible and reasonable possibilities to be considered.

 Journalist, Psychology Analyst